 - Mathematics, annually in grades 3-8

 - Reading, annually in grades 3-8

-- Writing, including spelling and grammar, in grades 4 and 7

 - Science in grades 5 and 8

 - Social Studies in grade 8

 Successful performance on the reading and math assessments in grades 5 and 8 is required by law for the student to be promoted to the next grade level, unless the student is enrolled in a reading or math course intended for students above the student's current grade level.
 Exceptions may apply for students enrolled in a special education program if the admission, review, and dismissal (ARD) committee concludes the student has made sufficient progress in the student's individualized education plan (IEP).
 [See Promotion and Retention for additional information.]